hashicorp/design-system/website/docs/components/dropdown/partials/code/how-to-use.md

 ### List size

-If you need to more explicitly control the height or width of a list, any acceptable value (px, rem, em) can be declared:
+You can explicitly control the height or width of a list.
+Any acceptable value (px, rem, em) can be declared:

 ```handlebars
 <Hds::Dropdown @isInline={{true}} @height="250px" @width="250px" as |dd|>